dotnet-presentations/blazor-workshop/docs/08-templated-components.md

 ```

 This doesn't do anything yet because we haven't added any parameters.
 Recall from before the two things we want to accomplish.

 1. Accept the content of the dialog as a parameter
 1. Render the dialog conditionally if it is supposed to be shown

-First, let's add a parameter called `ChildContent` of type `RenderFragment`.
+First, add a parameter called `ChildContent` of type `RenderFragment`.
 The name `ChildContent` is a special parameter name, and is used by convention when a component wants to accept a single content parameter.

 Next, update the markup to *render* the `ChildContent` in the middle of the markup.
 It should look like this:

 ```html
 <div class="dialog-container">